Armen Sarkissian: Presidency

+Armenian President Armen Sarkissian congratulated Joe Biden on his inauguration as the 46th President of the United States of America on 17 February 2019.

 While visiting the Kazakhstani city of Almaty in May 2019, he said that his country could become an "international financial center" and can become a "cooperation bridge between Eurasia and EU".
 He said his remarks at the 15th annual Eurasian Media Forum, of which he was a co-founder.

 In 2018, Sarkissian founded the Armenian chapter of the international Summit of Minds in the spa town of Dilijan.
 The annual summits drew various heads of state, industrialists, bankers, investors and thinkers to Armenia.

 During the 44-day-war in Nagorno-Karabakh, Sarkissian was described by foreign observers of Armenia as the country's strongest diplomatic asset.
 But due to the limits placed on his office by the Constitution, he was not allowed to play a role in the management of the war or the subsequent diplomatic negotiations.
 This was seen as a major factor in his subsequent decision to step down.

 In October 2021, Sarkissian made a historic visit to Saudi Arabia, becoming the first Armenian official to visit the kingdom.
 Since Armenia and Saudi Arabia do not have diplomatic relations, the visit was groundbreaking.
 Sarkissian was said to have used his personal relationships to make it happen.
 He was received by Crown Prince Mohammed bin Salman.

-Sarkissian was a constant subject of often lurid conspiracy theories in some sections of the Armenian press, which routinely accused him of being a British spy, adducing as evidence for the allegations his friendships with British politicians and the then-Prince of Wales (now Charles III, who visited Armenia as a private guest of Sarkissian's in 2013.
+Sarkissian was also subject of often lurid conspiracy theories in some sections of the Armenian press, which routinely accused him of being a British spy, adducing as evidence for the allegations his friendships with British politicians and the then-Prince of Wales (now Charles III, who visited Armenia as a private guest of Sarkissian's in 2013.

 Sarkissian had long expressed frustration with the constraints on the presidency and the government's refusal to honour its pledge to reform the Constitution.
 He had hinted to the British magazine The Spectator that he would resign if the Constitution remained unchanged, saying "I did not accept this job to feel honoured.
 I accepted it to serve Armenia.
 And I will not stay in it a second longer if it means impeding Armenia's progress."